northern/di.js/README.md

     logger.info("Hello DI")

 Since the `Container` instance is passed into the service provider, it is possible to "wire" multiple services together.
-I.e. a service provider can use previously registered service an "inject" them into other services.
+I.e. a service provider can use previously registered services and "inject" them into other/new services.
 E.g. if we register another service then we can pass the `logger` to that service:
 ````
 class PaymentService {
   constructor(logger) {